Eli L. Huggins: Career as an author

+Post-retirement

-Following his retirement, Huggins became a real-estate investor in the Indian Territory.
+Following his retirement, Huggins became a real-estate investor in the Indian Territory, living at Muskogee with his sister, Jane Sloan Huggins Holtsclaw.
+He could also speak various languages including French, Spanish, Portuguese, Russian and Sioux.
+By 1910, he lived at Mission Valley, San Diego but had moved to East San Diego, California, in 1920.
 He was buried at Mountain View Cemetery in Oakland, California.

 Medal of Honor citation

 Rank and organization: Captain, 2nd U.S. Cavalry.
 Place and date: Near O'Fallons, Mont., April 1, 1880.
 Entered service at: Minnesota.
 Birth: Schuyler County, Ill.
 Date of issue: November 27, 1894.

 Surprised the Indians in their strong position and fought them until dark with great boldness.